Buława

 The buława (булава) is a type of ceremonial mace used in the Polish–Lithuanian Commonwealth as a symbol of high military authority, primarily by hetmans but also by kings, who were the supreme commanders of the armed forces.
-The buława was the most important emblem of a hetman's power, though not the only one; it was accompanied by a baton (known as a "regiment"), a buzdygan, and the so-called hetman’s sign.
+The buława was the most important emblem of a hetman's power.
+However, it was also accompanied by a baton (known as a "regiment"), a buzdygan, and the so-called hetman’s sign.

 The buława consisted of a solid head connected to a shaft.
 It was introduced to Poland from Hungary during the reign of Stephen Báthory.

 Polish–Lithuanian Commonwealth

-The word «buława» entered both the Polish and Ruthenian languages from the Turkic nomads’ term for a mace, most likely through the Cumans, who had been in contact with the Slavs since the 11th century.
-The traditional symbol of military authority in Poland was the buzdygan—a type of mace with a flanged head.
+The word buława entered both the Polish and Ruthenian languages from the Turkic nomads’ term for a mace, most likely through the Cumans, who had been in contact with the Slavs since the 11th century.
+The traditional symbol of military authority in Poland was the buzdygan, a type of mace with a flanged head.
 The buława appeared early, already in the 13th century, but it became a symbol of military authority much later, and established as such during the reign of Stephen Báthory, Prince of Transylvania, who was elected King of Poland in 1576.
 In Transylvania, the buława had been a symbol of vassal authority granted by the Ottoman sultans.
 Upon Báthory’s accession to the Polish throne, however, it took on a new meaning.
-This coincided with the formalization of the hetman’s office, which had existed since the mid-15th century but became a lifetime appointment only in 1581.
+That coincided with the formalization of the hetman’s office, which had existed since the mid-15th century but became a lifetime appointment only in 1581.

-Word «buława» referred both to a weapon used in combat and to ornamental versions that served a purely decorative function and symbolized military authority.
-The term buława often denoted the hetman’s office itself, people spoke of the "Great Buława" and the "Field Buława," referring respectively to the offices of the Grand Hetman and the Field Hetman.
+The word referred both to a weapon used in combat and to ornamental versions that served a purely decorative function and symbolized military authority.
+The term often denoted the hetman’s office itself, and people spoke of the "Great Buława" and the "Field Buława" to refer respectively to the offices of the Grand Hetman and the Field Hetman.
 Moreover, a verb derived from the word, buławić, was used as a synonym for "to command."

-The buława was the primary emblem of a hetman’s authority.
+The buława was the primary emblem of a hetman's authority.
 However, there were no formal restrictions or limitations on its use.
 It was also wielded by regimentarz, commanders temporarily replacing hetmans, as well as by powerful magnates who commanded their own private armies.
 With the establishment of the office of the Hetman of the Zaporozhian Host, originally subordinate to the Grand Crown Hetman, he too was granted the right to use the buława.
 The custom persisted even after the Cossack hetmans gained independence from Poland.